stimulusreflex/futurism/README.md

 <% end %>
 ```

-By default (i.e. not passing in a value), futurize will use ApplicationController, but you may override by setting the Futurism default controller in an initializer, for example `config/initializers/futurism.rb`.
+By default (i.e. not passing in a value), futurize will use `ApplicationController`, but you may override by setting the Futurism default controller in an initializer, for example `config/initializers/futurism.rb`.

 ```ruby
 Futurism.default_controller = MyController